void

 Hilsner

-The court in Písek hosted the 2nd trail of the infamous Hilsner affair (or Polna affair) where the young Jew Leopold Hilsner was accused of ritual murder.
-His death-sentence was confirmed in Písek on 14 November 1900 but was converted to life imprisonment by Kaiser Franz Joseph I. and in 1918 he was set free during a general amnesty[a].
-Future president Professor Masaryk put his academic career at stake during his defence of Hilsner, and an article he wrote in on the case was confiscated[b].
-The verdict at Písek was quashed as late as 1998.
+The court in Písek hosted the second trial of the infamous Hilsner affair (or Polná affair), in which the young Jew Leopold Hilsner was accused of ritual murder.
+His death sentence was confirmed in Písek on 14 November 1900 but was converted to life imprisonment by Emperor Franz Joseph I, and in 1918 he was set free during a general amnesty[a].
+Future president Professor Masaryk put his academic career at stake during his defence of Hilsner, and an article he wrote on the case was confiscated[b].
+The verdict at Písek was not quashed until 1998.

 Quote(s) from the novel